Publishing to the Apple TV App Store

 If you log back into iTunes Connect and select your app from the list of available apps, the status in iTunes Connect should now show that it is Waiting for Review (it may temporarily read Upload Received while it is processed):

 If you are having issues submitting your Xamarin.tvOS app to the Apple TV App Store, please see our Troubleshooting guide.
 It contains several known issues that you might encounter and how to solve them in the Xamarin.tvOS.

 This article presented a step-by-step guide to configuring, building, and submitting an app for Apple TV App Store publication.
 First, it covered the steps needed to create and install a distribution provisioning profile.
-Next, it walked through how to use Xamarin Studio to create a distribution build.
+Next, it walked through how to use Visual Studio for Mac to create a distribution build.
 Finally, it showed you how to use iTunes Connect and the Xcode Archive Tool to submit an application to the Apple TV App Store.